CMP FAT

 The CMP FAT (Field Artillery Tractor), was a Canadian Military Pattern vehicle manufactured by Ford and Chevrolet.
 The FAT was an artillery tractor of the British and Commonwealth forces during World War II.
 Several models were produced by the two manufactures as CGT (Chevrolet Gun Tractor) and FGT (Ford Gun Tractor).

 CMP stood for Canadian Military Pattern and was applied to a number of trucks, artillery tractors and utility vehicles built in Canada that combined British design requirements with North American automotive engineering.

 As with other FATs, the CMP was usually used to tow either the 25-pounder gun-howitzer or the 17-pounder anti-tank gun.
-A power winch was located above the rear axle for manoeuvring the gun or unbogging the vehicle.
+A power winch was located above the rear axle for maneuvering the gun or unbogging the vehicle.

 History

 Specification was based on the successful British Morris C8 FAT developed before the war, even incorporating right-hand-drive steering.
 The first models were produced in 1940/41 and the body went through a number of design changes throughout the war.
 Being based on the British vehicle, CMPs were used extensively by British and Commonwealth forces replacing lost stocks after the Dunkirk evacuation.

 Post-war examples were supplied to Denmark who provided their own bodywork.